Almost reducibility and oscillatory growth of Sobolev norms: Almost reducibility in quantum Hamiltonian systems

-Now let us turn to the proof of Proposition \ref{prop_lower}, which is based on fibred Anosov-Katok construction \cite{KXZ2021}.
-As we mentioned, in some sense Anosov-Katok construction \cite{AK1970} is the counterpart of the KAM method: KAM tends to prove rigidity in the Diophantine world, while Anosov-Katok is used in order to prove non-rigidity in the Liouvillean world.
+Let us turn to the proof of Proposition \ref{prop_lower}, which is based on the fibred Anosov-Katok construction \cite{KXZ2021}.
+As we mentioned, Anosov-Katok construction is in some sense the counterpart of the KAM method: KAM tends to prove rigidity in the Diophantine world, while Anosov-Katok is used in order to prove non-rigidity in the Liouvillean world.
 In our context, the concept of almost reducibility, obtained via KAM, allows us to study the rigidity results if the rotation number ${\rm rot}(\omega, J+P)$ is Diophantine or rational w.r.t. $\om$, while the fibered Anosov-Katok construction will be an efficient method to study the non-rigidity results if ${\rm rot}(\omega, J+P(\cdot))$ is Liouville w.r.t. $\omega$.
-Different from classical Anosov-Katok construction that is only valid in $C^{\infty}$ topology \cite{FK2005}, our construction works in the analytic topology.
-The reason is that our method is a combination of the almost reducibility scheme and Anosov-Katok construction.
-Roughly speaking, our almost reducibility scheme developed in \cite{LYZZ} mainly consists two parts: one uses close-to-identity transformation to eliminate all the non-resonant terms of the perturbation, and one uses rotation to eliminate the truncated resonant terms.
-Now in our fibred Anosov-Katok construction, there is no non-resonant terms at all (resulting no close-to-identity transformation), we construct the resonant terms at our hand, to make the conjugated normal form $L_j$ has rational fibred rotation number, clearly this scheme works in the analytic topology.
-However, the conjugation $h_{n}$ in the classical Anosov-Katok construction (obtained in \eqref{hn}) is $q_{n}$-periodic, and then was extended 1-periodic, thus in general $h_{n}$ is not analytic at all.
+Different from classical Anosov-Katok construction that is only valid in $C^{\infty}$ topology \cite{FK2005}, our fibred construction works in the analytic topology.
+The main reason is that our method is a combination of the almost reducibility scheme and Anosov-Katok construction.
+Roughly speaking, the almost reducibility scheme developed in \cite{LYZZ} mainly consists of two ingredients: a close-to-identity transformation to remove all non-resonant terms of the perturbation and a rotation to eliminate the truncated resonant terms (see also Appendix \ref{App_proof_ar}).
+In our fibred Anosov-Katok construction, we assume, for simplification, that there is no non-resonant terms at all.
+Hence there is no close-to-identity transformation appearing in the almost reducibility scheme, and we only need to construct the resonant terms according to the prescribed resonant sites, to keep the fibered rotation number of the conjugated normal form rational.
+This scheme works clearly in the analytic topology.
+However, the conjugation $h_{n}$ in the classical Anosov-Katok construction (obtained in \eqref{hn}) is $q_{n}$-periodic, and then is extended $1-$periodic, thus in general is not analytic.

 With sequences $\{k_j\}$, $\{T_j\}$, $\{\vp_j\}$, $\{\lm_j\}$, $\{z_j\}$ given as in Section \ref{sec_concrete_PDE}, we have the fibred Anosov-Katok construction for the linear system $(\om, J + P(\cdot))$ in (\ref{lin_sys_original}).